-Include coaching at track from 4:00pm every day.
-The main day for competitions is Friday and weekends are used for training.
+Initial consultation with the club indicated the club would wish to be considered as part of the Wanneroo Raceway Master Planning process.
 Ideally, the club would want to be in a position to develop a facility of a similar nature to the 2018 Commonwealth Games BMX Venue, Sleeman, which is considered to be the ideal footprint for a replacement track.
 The current priorities of the club area to:

 - Maintain the club as a medium-term solution at the current site. - In future, there will be a need to cater for a full range of members.
-The current priorities are identified as: - o Pump Track - o Mini Wheelers - The profile of the site is important due to the need to attract sponsorship from visible signage. - Parking is the main issue currently (1,200 people attend major events and 3,000 attend nationals). - Access to toilets and changing facilities are essential.
+The current priorities are identified as: - Pump Track - Mini Wheelers - The profile of the site is important due to the need to attract sponsorship from visible signage. - Parking is the main issue currently (1,200 people attend major events and 3,000 attend nationals). - · Access to toilets and changing facilities are essential. - Reticulation is important to reduce dust contamination.

-- Reticulation is important to reduce dust contamination. - Shade is essential for competitors and spectators (and the ability to erect shade around the track temporarily).
+• Shade is essential for competitors and spectators (and the ability to erect shade around the track temporarily).